 Project Planning and Analysis

 Supporting the needs of industries with a project orientation, Epicor Project Planning provides flexible Work Breakdown Structure (WBS) capabilities including multilevel phases within a project.
 Fully embedded within Epicor, Project Management offers the robust Epicor scheduling engine for complete visibility and management of the project schedule.
-Additionally, the ability to accumulate and roll up costs for a WBS Phase to the main project, as well as supporting budgets, estimated completion values, and calculated, estimated and actual costs accumulated at the WBS Phase level or at the project level.
+Additionally, the ability to accumulate and roll up costs for a WBS Phase to the main project, as well as supporting budgets, estimated completion values, and calculated, estimated, and actual costs accumulated at the WBS Phase level or at the project level.
 The WBS can either become the basis for project invoicing, or a separate billing schedule can be created using Project Billing for complex contract management.
 For complete visibility of costs and cross analysis, all of the costs are rolled up through the project structure.
-Added analysis offers cross-project analysis of key elements such as a material class, burden or labor type.
+The added analysis offers cross-project analysis of key elements such as a material class, burden, or labor type.
 Bidirectional integration with Microsoft Office Project gives project managers an additional tool to use to easily manipulate the schedule and simplify the planning of any project.

 Define all project components as part of a logical, cohesive plan.
-A project can be generated at anytime including at the quote, sales order, or after the contract has been signed with the customer.
+A project can be generated at any time including at the quote, sales order, or after the contract has been signed with the customer.
 Define the default project approvals method and workflow group.

 Define the work breakdown structure for the project.
 Automatically create jobs for the collection of costs and management of operations, define the hierarchy for phase cost accumulation.
-Define multiple operations, their sequence, defined resource roles and planned hours as required against each phase job.
+Define multiple operations, their sequence defined resource roles and planned hours as required against each phase job.
 Optionally define workflow and approvals overrides at the phase level.

 Epicor supports a bidirectional integration with Microsoft Office Project.
 Create new or import and update Epicor project phases and tasks from within Microsoft Office Project then upload them in Epicor.
 Tracking unique data or descriptions within your project, Project Management lets you upload them too.
 Optionally use template projects and project phases for faster project planning.